nvidia-holoscan/holohub/applications/ssd_detection_endoscopy_tools/train_bundle/README.md

 ### Prepare Customized Workflow

+The original training pipeline of SSD is run in command line, and can parse arguments into the `main.py` file.
-Since the original training pipeline is using pythonic way, we can extend the [`BundleWorkflow` class of MONAI Bundle](https://github.com/Project-MONAI/MONAI/blob/dev/monai/bundle/workflows.py) and convert the content of `main.py` into it.
+In order to convert into a MONAI Bundle format, we can extend the [`PythonicWorkflow` class of MONAI Bundle](https://github.com/Project-MONAI/MONAI/blob/dev/monai/bundle/workflows.py) and convert the content of `main.py` into it.

-As shown in `scripts/workflow.py`, except of defining necessary functions (like `_set_property`, `_get_property`) that the `BundleWorkflow` requires, other parts (especially the train function) follow the original format.
-Please note that some of the logics are removed (such as distributed training) to simplify this example but you can still include them if needed.
-As for the arguments, we prepared a config file in: `config/hyper_parameters.yaml` to store all of them, and users can still override them in CLI.
+As for the arguments, we can prepare a config file (MONAI Bundle workflow can parse it) to replace it (see `configs/hyper_parameters.yaml`), and users can still override them in CLI.

+As for other functions, we don't need to modify them.

+As for the code under `if __name__ == "__main__":` which will be executed directly when run the script, we only need a bit modification and put them into `run` function (see `def run()`)

+### Prepare Metadata Config

+`configs/metadata.json` is an import part of a MONAI Bundle.
+It contains data like the bundle version, change log, dependencies, and the information of the network input and output.
+It helps authors and users to manage versions, distribute and reproduce results.

 ### Prepare Dataset